Dudeiebot/nvim/noob.md

 We save our newly written file with `:w`  and quit with `:q` or maybe hard quit `:q!`.

+Navigating can get more easier also with the curly brackets from functions to functions, when coding.

 For easy access to the front of a page or the last of a page, we can click `gg` in small and `GG` in caps for navigating both beginning and ending of a line, also you can type a page nos you are looking for when trying to, for example if i am going to page 50 on my terminal i did just press `:50` and get navigated as fast as possible

 Also, if you dont have tmux you can use nvim term and also you can work with your terminal by adding the `!` mark, for instance checking git status will be `:!git status`.
 Even though I will prefer working alongside withe tmux to get all things done easier and faster accordingly.